 We are fully aware that this concept is something new in the church.
-We are not the first people to consider this model, but we are certainly at the front of the pack trying something new to reach people for Christ.
+We are not the first people to consider this model, but we are certainly at the front of the pack trying this truly entrepreneurial church planting model to reach people for Christ.
 We are intentionally trying something different embracing Paul’s philosophy of saying:

 “I have become all things to all people so that by all possible means I might save some.
 I do all this for the sake of the gospel, that I may share in its blessings.”
 (1 Corinthians 9:22-23)